 From 1 January 2021, the EU implements new customs and regulatory controls at their ports for goods arriving from Great Britain.
-The UK will phase in import controls over twelve months.
+The UK will phase in import controls.
 Click here for more information on the impacts this is having at UK ports.